 I usually have a very clear idea of how I want the artwork to look, and I will work with multiple reference photos to try and capture

 the specific traits of the species or individual.
 I start with a basic sketch, and then build it from there.
 Because I often create specific flora and fauna, this raises the complexity beyond just cutting a piece to fit.
 Each piece needs to be the desired shape and scale, and of course, putting down a new piece can change the relationships between the ones already in place.
 So, I work to get each piece right (often cutting, re-cutting and changing each piece), while also managing its relationship to the next piece and the one before, and all the time considering how it is working as a whole.
 This makes the work very slow going, but it is definitely mentally engaging!

 Everything is created by hand.
-From the custom wrought iron frames to the ceramic tiles and fused and sculpted glass.
+From the custom metal frames to the fused and sculpted glass.
 I make all of the fused glass elements myself, either in kilns or on the flame torch, often using the ‘wrong’ techniques and materials to produce unique and innovative elements.
 Indeed, I am constantly experimenting and pushing the boundaries, and many of my ‘mistakes’ become works of art!

-Most of my more recent work is in relief (built up).
-Along with the addition of real-life objects, I try to place the plants, birds or animals in a more three-dimensional context, such that they protrude from the two-dimensional plane.
+Some of my work is in relief (built up).
+Along with the addition of real-life objects, I sometimes try to place the plants, birds or animals in a more three-dimensional context, such that they protrude to some degree from the two-dimensional plane.
 I find this creates a more realistic and varied texture to the artworks, and helps bring the subjects and scenes to life.